-Jared Kushner Told Interns The Craziest Reason Why Trump Couldn't Have Colluded
+Jared Kushner Told Interns Trump Campaign Couldn't Have Colluded Because They Were A Mess, Report Says

 Unless you've been living under a rock, you're probably aware that things aren't going so well for the Trump administration at the moment.
 In the past two weeks alone, we've seen three top figures in the White House either resign or be dismissed.
 Meanwhile, President Donald Trump still has to deal with the stress surrounding the Russia investigation.
 But, according to what Jared Kushner told interns, all of the chaos surrounding the Trump team is proof it couldn't have colluded with Russia, Foreign Policy reports.